Skip to content

 Install Script

-Run the install script to install or update DDEV.
+The install script is another option.
 It downloads, verifies, and sets up the ddev binary:

-You can include a -s <version> argument to install a specific release or a prerelease version:
+Use the -s argument to specify a specific stable or prerelease version:

 Linux